-2. no. of overflow c.i.'s = no. of allocated c.i.'s - no. of data c.i.'s a.
-The number of fine-level index control intervals is calculated as:
+2. no. of overflow c.i.'s = no. of allocated c.i.'s - no. of data c.i.'s.

 If the number of control intervals initially allocated to the file is not large enough to hold all the records to be written at load time, the "no. of allocated c.i.'s" must include the number of control intervals by which it is dynamically incremented.
-(See the description of the Create File command and macro in the Commands and System Services manuals, respectively.)
+(See the description of the Create File command and macro call in the Commands and System Service Macro Calls manuals, respectively.)